realsourabh/realsourabh/README.md

 Web Developer
 -------------

 Sourabh is the founder and CEO of Shipworth.
 It's an EXIM company.
 He is a Mechanical Engineering graduate from Rajasthan Technical University.
 He has done his post-graduation in Sociology from IGNOU.

 Sourabh has Diploma in HRM.
-He has first hand experience in hiring, interviewing, enforcing company policy, and managing workforce retention.
+He has first-hand experience in hiring, interviewing, enforcing company policy, and managing workforce retention.
+He has worked as Talent Acquisition Specialist (US Staffing) and is familiar with the full US recruitment process.

 He has extensive experience in the core mechanical sector.
-He has worked in Kakrapar nuclear power station and Essar pipe mill in Gujarat as a NDT technician.
+Likewise, he has worked in Kakrapar nuclear power station and Essar pipe mill in Gujarat as a NDT technician.

 He also has experience in business development.
-He has worked with Paytm and BYJU'S. He's pivoting his career into IT services.
-He has learned web development by himself and is doing freelance work.
+He has worked with Paytm and BYJU'S. Furthermore, he's pivoting his career into IT services.
+He has learned web development by himself and is doing freelance work part-time.

 Outside work, he does stock trading.
 He also loves reading and listening to podcasts.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [MyResume](http://realsourabh.github.io/cv/)